 Introduces the student to the ASL-English Interpretation AAS degree requirements and other avenues necessary to achieve certification, establishes the standard of work ethic required to successfully complete the curriculum, provides an overview of the requirements typically required to work as an interpreter, and provides for an introduction to and a discussion of the application of the RID Code of Ethics and the NAD-RID Code of Professional Conduct.
-Prerequisite: placement for ENG 111 and demonstrated fluency in ASL.
-Lecture 1 hour per week.
+Lecture 1-2 hours per week.

-INT 195 Topics in Interpreter Education: Introduction to Oral Transliteration I (1 cr.)
+INT 195 Topics in Interpreter Education: Introduction to Oral Transliteration I (3 cr.)

 Studies roles, responsibilities, and qualifications involved in working as an oral transliterator.
 Addresses specific linguistic and communication concerns typically occurring in the oral transliteration setting.
-Prerequisite: placement for ENG 111.
-Lecture 1 hour per week.
+May be repeated for credit.
+Prerequisite: Placement for ENG 111.
+Lecture 3 hours per week.